 - Launching Migration Assistant on the PC is a one-way trip: It's only designed to transfer data from your PC to a new Mac.
 After launching it, Migration Assistant for Windows will try to connect to its Mac counterpart.
 A security code will display on the screen.

 - Confirm that the code on your PC is the same on your Mac.

 - Select the files, folders, and settings you want to transfer from your PC to your Mac.

-Obviously, there are other ways to move files between Macs and PCs.
+There are other ways to move files between Macs and PCs.
 Thumb drives will work on both machines, so you can manually transfer whatever files you want to use, for example.
-But Migration Assistant provides an elegant, convenient and absolutely free way of managing the transition to becoming a Mac user, as long as you have the time to use it.
+But Migration Assistant provides an elegant, convenient, and absolutely free way of managing the transition to becoming a Mac user, as long as you have the time to use it.